roubachof/Sharpnado.CollectionView/README.md

 ## Vertical Layout

-You can also use Sharpnado's `HorizontalListView` like a regular list view.
+You can also use Sharpnado's `CollectionView` like a regular list view.

 ```xml
 <DataTemplate x:Key="VerticalDudeTemplate">